Canonical representations of surface groups: Hodge-theoretic preliminaries

 For our main results, will need a variant of the theorem of the fixed part for irreducible representations appearing the cohomology of a unitary local system on a family of curves.
 Given a complex local system $\mathbb L$ on a variety, we define the local system $\widetilde{\mathbb L}$ by

-Note that $\widetilde{\mathbb L}$ admits a natural real structure. \begin{proposition} Let $\mathscr{X}$ be a smooth quasiprojective complex variety, and let $\mathbb{W}$ be an admissible graded-polarizable real variation of mixed Hodge structure on $\mathscr{X}$.
+Note that $\widetilde{\mathbb L}$ admits a natural real structure.
+Note that if $\mathbb{L}$ is an irreducible local system underlying a complex variation of Hodge structure (necessarily unique up to reindexing), and if $\mathbb{L}$ admits a (necessarily unique) real structure, then $\mathbb{L}$ in fact underlies a real variation of Hodge structure.
+Indeed, the complex variation carried by $\mathbb{L}$ must be preserved (up to reindexing) by complex conjugation, as otherwise $\mathbb{L}$ would carry two distinct complex variations. \begin{proposition} Let $\mathscr{X}$ be a smooth quasiprojective complex variety, and let $\mathbb{W}$ be an admissible graded-polarizable real variation of mixed Hodge structure on $\mathscr{X}$.
 Let $\mathbb{L}$ be an irreducible complex local system on $\mathscr{X}$ such that $\Hom(\mathbb{L}, \mathbb{W}_\mathbb{C})\not = 0.$ Then, $\widetilde{\mathbb L}$ underlies a polarizable real variation of Hodge structure, and there exists a nonzero \emph{constant} real mixed Hodge structure $Q$ and a nonzero map of variations of mixed Hodge structure \end{proposition} \begin{proof} First, let $i$ be an integer for which there exists a nonzero map $\mathbb{L}\to \on{gr}^i_W\mathbb{W}_\mathbb{C}$.
 Then where the $\mathbb{V}_j$ are distinct irreducible local systems carrying polarizable complex variations of Hodge structure, and the $W_j$ are constant complex variations \cite[Proposition 4.1.4(2)]{LL:geometric-local-systems}.
 By assumption $\mathbb{L}$ occurs among the $\mathbb{V}_j$, and hence carries a complex PVHS.
 Hence $\widetilde{\mathbb{L}}$ carries a real PVHS.

 Let $Q:=\Hom(\widetilde{\mathbb{L}}, \mathbb{W})=H^0(\mathscr{X}, \widetilde{\mathbb{L}}^\vee\otimes \mathbb{W})$.
 The real variation $\widetilde{\mathbb{L}}^\vee\otimes \mathbb{W}$ is a tensor product of a pure (hence admissible) variation with an admissible variation, hence is admissible itself.
 By the theorem of the fixed part, \autoref{theorem:theorem-of-the-fixed-part}, $Q$ carries a canonical real mixed Hodge structure such that the evaluation map is a map of variations, as desired.
 The map is nonzero by construction. \end{proof}